configcat/kotlin-sdk/README.md

-# ConfigCat SDK for Kotlin Multiplatform [Work in progress]
+# ConfigCat SDK for Kotlin Multiplatform
 https://configcat.com

 ConfigCat SDK for Kotlin Multiplatform provides easy integration for your application to ConfigCat.